ranmocy/gmail-automata/README.md

     2. In the spreadsheet, click menu "Tools" -> "Script Editor".
     3. In the script editor, click menu "File" > "Project properties" > "Info".
 4. Login CLASP: `npx clasp login` and authorize the app in the browser.
-5. Deploy current version: `npx clasp deploy`.
+5. Deploy current version: `npx clasp push`.

 ## Changelog